 What is the average water weight gain during this period?
 This may differ because, as we explained earlier, numerous factors affect water retention.
-Unfortunately, experts do not have a standard number.
+Unfortunately, experts do not have an exact number.
 However, they acknowledge that fluid retention is high on the first day of menstrual flow (2).

 Overall, experts state that the average weight gain during your period may be three to five pounds.
-However, you may shed the weight after your period due to reduced bloating, water retention, inactivity, and food overindulgence.
+However, you are likely to shed the weight after your period due to reduced bloating, water retention, inactivity, and food overindulgence.

 The Bottom Line